deterministic-arts/DartsCLEmailAddress/README.md

   becomes a valid email address.
 All base parser functions take a `:allow-unicode` keyword argument, whose default value is the value of this variable.

+- Variable: `*allow-obsolete-syntax*`

+  If true, enable support for a few of the `obs-...` productions in the RFC.
+This is disabled by default.
+Right now, enabling this option makes

+    > `R. L. Stephenson <r.l.stephenson@literature-and-coffee.cookies>`

+  a well-formed mailbox spec.
+Without this option enabled, the address must be written as (e.g.)

+    > `"R. L. Stephenson" <r.l.stephenson@literature-and-coffee.cookies>`

 - Function: `parse-rfc5322-addr-spec` _string_ `&key` _start_ _end_ _allow-unicode_ _allow-trailing-junk_ &rarr; _local-part_ _domain_ _error_ _position_

   Parse _string_ (or a subequence of it) as an RFC 5322 `addr-spec`.
 If